 The Deloitte report elaborates further, saying that the employee experience team should also roll out functions dedicated to “engagement, learning, career development, organizational design, analytics, and culture” with an added new focus on “leadership development, performance management, workplace design, and rewards” .

-Not only is it important to have an executive-level focus on the employee experience, the expectation that the entire organization will be trained to prioritize a strong employee experience is just as essential.
+Not only is it important to have an executive-level focus on employee experience management, but the expectation that the entire organization will be trained to prioritize a strong employee experience is also as essential.

 Deloitte reports that roughly 79% of companies only send annual employee surveys and about 14% do not send out surveys at all .

-With this limited data, how do you know if your employee experience initiatives are working?
+With this limited data, how do you know if your employee experience management program is working?

 Instead of using an annual survey to measure employee satisfaction, it’s crucial to gather employee feedback routinely through the employee lifecycle with regular pulse surveys for capturing real-time employee issues or concerns.

-Here are our recommendations for easy-to-use survey types to help you get started:
+Here are our recommendations for easy-to-use, self-serve employee experience management software to help you get started:

-- Employee Net Promoter Score (eNPS) : Measure how an employee is likely to recommend your workplace to a friend with an eNPS survey template and have them share the “why” behind their answer in a free response question.
-Then, use Additional Questions to dig deeper into what they suggest you can do to improve their overall experience.
+- Employee Net Promoter Score (eNPS): Measure how an employee is likely to recommend your workplace to a friend with an eNPS survey template and have them share the “why” behind their answer in a free response question.
+Then, use Additional Questions to dig deeper into the ways you can improve their overall experience, based on their suggestions.
 Learn more about how to customize your eNPS survey here.

 - Customer Satisfaction Score (CSAT): More than ever, employees want to know that you’ve heard their concerns.
-Customize a two-part CSAT survey template to ask employees how comfortable they are with their remote, in-office, or hybrid work environment.
+Customize a two-part CSAT survey template to ask employees how comfortable they are with their remote, in-office, or hybrid work environment using our customer satisfaction survey software.
 Then, when you start to bring employees back to the office, you can use the same CSAT method to ask and understand if they’re satisfied with the workplace updates.

 Remember: The key here is to not only ask about employees’ needs and preferences, but to also take action on those insights.
 Always communicate to your people about what you’re doing based on their feedback.
 Doing so not only keeps them safe, but also keeps them more engaged.